Read our 2018 Report Card for Heck.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Heck is shown as a purple triangle. (analysis methodology)
+Heck is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Denny Heck sits on the following committees:

 - Member, Subcommittee on Consumer Protection and Financial Institutions

 - Member, Subcommittee on Housing, Community Development, and Insurance